Provable Acceleration for Diffusion Models under Minimal Assumptions: Introduction

 \end{itemize} As a result, this leads to a critical question:

-\subsection{Contributions.}
+\subsection{Contributions}

-Encouragingly, the answer to the above question is affirmative.
-We develop a novel sampling scheme that achieves an iteration complexity of $\wt O(d^{5/4}/\sqrt{\veps})$, demonstrating a faster convergence rate compared to the vanilla score-based samplers, which require an iteration complexity of $\wt O(d/\veps)$.
+Encouragingly, our results provide an affirmative answer to the above question.
+We develop a novel sampling scheme that achieves an iteration complexity of $\wt O(d^{5/4}/\sqrt{\veps})$, significantly improving upon the $\wt O(d/\veps)$ iteration complexity of standard score-based samplers for $\varepsilon \leq 1/\sqrt{d}$.
+This acceleration substantially reduces the computational burden required to achieve minimax optimal sampling.

+Our sampler incorporates a momentum term into the sampling update rule by leveraging higher-order approximations to the probability flow ODE.
 Notably, our convergence theory replies \emph{solely} on access to $L^2$-accurate score estimates and a finite second-order moment condition on the target data distribution.
-This illustrates that $L^2$-accurate first-order score estimates are sufficient to achieve provable sampling acceleration, without requiring higher-order score estimates or smoothness assumptions on the target distributions.
+This illustrates that $L^2$-accurate first-order score estimates are sufficient to achieve provable sampling acceleration, without the need for higher-order score estimates or additional smoothness assumptions on the target distributions.

+While our sampler shares similar intuitions with accelerated ODE-based samplers in prior works \citep{lu2022dpm+,li2024accelerating}, in contrast to their fully deterministic strategies, it introduces additional randomness to mitigate potentially large worst-case errors in approximating the probability flow ODE.
+This randomization effectively averages out such errors, ultimately leading to provable acceleration under minimal assumptions.
+Technically, we achieve this by developing a novel analysis framework that rigorously characterizes the smoothness property of the score functions induced by the probability flow ODE and quantifies the higher-order approximation errors up to low-probability events.
 To the best of our knowledge, our result provides the first provable acceleration for score-based samplers that need minimal score estimation requirements and accommodates a broad class of target data distributions.